ashutosh2211/web-crawler/README.md

   - https://monzo.com/i
   - https://monzo.com/static/docs/modern-slavery-statement/modern-slavery-statement-2021.pdf
 ```

-A output file is also generated with the crawled and unvisited url's in the directory `outputs`
+An output file is also generated with the crawled and unvisited url's in the directory `outputs`
 with the filename as provided in the `-o` option
 ---
 ### Run tests